chiraleo2000/simple_health_qa/README.md

 Contributions to the Simple Health Q&A Project are welcome.
 Please read the contributing guidelines before submitting pull requests.

 ## License
-No License for this as it is a test projects!.
+No License for this as it is a test project!.